-Assess circulation by quickly palpating a pulse and viewing the electrocardiogram (ECG) monitor for the heart rate, rhythm, and presence of ectopy.
+Assess circulation by quickly palpating a pulse and viewing the electrocardiogram (ECG) and monitor for the heart rate, rhythm, and presence of ectopy if ECG monitoring is ordered.
 Obtain blood pressure and temperature.
 Assess peripheral perfusion by evaluating the color, temperature, and moisture of the skin along with capillary refill.
 Based on the prearrival report and reason for admission, there may be a need to inspect the body for any signs of blood loss and determine if active bleeding is occurring.

-Evaluating cerebral perfusion in the admission quick check assessment is focused on determining the functional integrity of the brain as a whole, which is done by rapidly evaluating the gross level of consciousness (LOC).
+Evaluating cerebral perfusion in the arrival quick check assessment is focused on determining the functional integrity of the brain as a whole, which is done by rapidly evaluating the gross LOC.
 Evaluate whether the patient is alert and aware of his or her surroundings, whether it takes a verbal or painful stimulus to obtain a response, or whether the patient is unresponsive.
-Observing the response of the patient during movement from the stretcher to the ICU bed can supply additional information about the LOC.
-Note whether the patient's eyes are open and watching the events around him or her.
-For example, does the patient follow simple commands such as "Place your hands on your chest" or "Slide your hips over"?
+Observing the response of the patient during movement from the stretcher to the progressive care unit bed can supply additional information about the LOC.
+Note whether the patient's eyes are open and watching the events around him or her; for example, does the patient follow simple commands such as "Place your hands on your chest" or "Slide your hips over"?
 If the patient is unable to talk because of trauma or the presence of an artificial airway, note whether his or her head nods appropriately to questions.